Genjisgarden/Hyp-fixator/README.md

 ` In the Phighting! corner, LMK area or CRK area (with friends)

-` I am a Rocket (Specifically PJ) and Katana C!Link/Synpath.
-Please be respectful.
-You can call me Katana or Rocket if I'm in those skins

 ` I use tone tags

 ` I'm open to interactions unless I have IWC/EC, DNI, etc in my name